MelissaPabst/SavvyDAPython/Week1/Class1.md

 	- Time/Date formats: military time, time zones, dd/mm/yy versus mm/dd/yyyy, etc.
 	- Incomplete information: Think about optional questions in a survey.
 How would those have been recorded to your data set?
 	- Proper scale or resolution: We need cups, not gallons so we will have to calculate corrections.
-	- Irrelevant fields: quantatative versus qualitativd, is it needed?
+	- Irrelevant fields: quantitative versus qualitative, is it needed?
 	- Format: We're looking for beeps, not boops, or maybe long to wide form
 	- Data recording process was "messed up": maybe it was recorded in the wrong order and we're looking at a descending timeline instead of an ascending one